Last Updated on June 8, 2025

 Lower End of Femur

-The lower end of the femur is wide and expanded.
-It has two large condyles – medial and lateral.
+The lower end of the femur has two large condyles – medial and lateral.
 Anteriorly, the two condyles are united and are in a line with the front of the shaft.
 Posteriorly, they are separated by a deep gap, termed the intercondylar fossa or intercondylar notch, and project backwards much beyond the plane of the popliteal surface.

-Medial condyle is convex medially.
-It also bears a prominent point called the medial epicondyle.
-Adductor tubercle is a projection posterosuperior to the epicondyle which serves as an important landmark.
+The adductor tubercle is a projection posterosuperior to the medial epicondyle.
+It serves as an important anatomical and surgical landmark.
+It also provides attachment to the adductor magnus, the hamstring part.
 The epiphyseal line for the lower end of the femur passes through it.

 Attachments on the Femur